-- d. any act or conduct liable to be harmful to the interests of RACB SPORT, the FIA or motor sport in general; - e. any dangerous, reckless, unsporting or discourteous conduct during a competition or its preparation, or on the occasion of motor sport in general; - f. any consumption of alcohol or drugs, during a competition or its preparation (the blood alcohol level or trace of drug consumption must be 0.00%); - g. refusing to undergo immediately any required medical-sporting control (health check in the broad sense, blood alcohol level, drugs, etc.); - h. not satisfying the conditions regarding age limits; - i. taking part in an unauthorised event; - j. any serious breach of the Highway Code committed on a public road, even outside a competition or its preparation; - k. the fact of an organiser or promoter failing to fulfil punctually or correctly its obligations towards the sporting authorities, in particular by favouring or tolerating the unsporting conduct of a competitor, driver or other participant; - 1. the fact of organising, encouraging, participating in or making, in person or through the intermediary of another person, bets (even legally authorised ones) connected, even indirectly, with motor sport; - m. the fact of communicating to a third person information unknown by the public, obtained directly or indirectly on the occasion of the profession, functions or activities connected with motor sport; - n. the fact of not fulfilling punctually all of one's financial obligations within the context of motor sport, towards the sporting authorities or any other creditor; - o. the fact, for any person who holds them, of not keeping in their entirety the images taken of an event, for at least six months after it; the organiser of the event is also responsible for keeping all the existing images.
+- d. any act or conduct liable to be harmful to the interests of RACB SPORT, the FIA or motor sport in general; - e. any discriminatory act or conduct liable to be harmful to the honour or the physical or moral integrity of another; - f. any dangerous, reckless, unsporting or discourteous conduct during a competition or its preparation, or on the occasion of motor sport in general; - g. any consumption of alcohol or drugs, during a competition or its preparation (the blood alcohol level or trace of drug consumption must be 0.00%); - h. refusing to undergo immediately any required medical-sporting control (health check in the broad sense, blood alcohol level, drugs, etc.); - i. not satisfying the conditions regarding age limits; - j. taking part in an unauthorised event; - k. any serious breach of the Highway Code committed on a public road, even outside a competition or its preparation; - 1. the fact of an organiser or promoter failing to fulfil punctually or correctly its obligations towards the sporting authorities, in particular by favouring or tolerating the unsporting conduct of a competitor, driver or other participant; - m. the fact of organising, encouraging, participating in or making, in person or through the intermediary of another person, bets (even legally authorised ones) connected, even indirectly, with motor sport; - n. the fact of communicating to a third person information unknown by the public, obtained directly or indirectly on the occasion of the profession, functions or activities connected with motor sport; - o. the fact of not fulfilling punctually all of one's financial obligations within the context of motor sport, towards the sporting authorities or any other creditor; - p. the fact, for any person who holds them, of not keeping in their entirety the images taken of an event, for at least six months after it, or changing them; the organiser of the event is always responsible for the keeping of all existing images of an event.